 The impact of the interest rate on the Solvency II ratio, including the UFR effect, is stated below.
 The UFR methodology has been applied to the shocked interest rate curve.

 Sensitivity Solvency II ratio to interest rate

 Equity risk

-The 2021 the SCR equity risk increased mainly due to a bigger equity portfolio as a result of the rise of share prices and the increase of the equity dampener.
+The 2022 the SCR equity risk decreased mainly due to declining share prices and the decrease of the equity dampener.

 Interest risk